blagojevicboban/moodle-block_aipromptgen/README.md

   - Prompt purpose: text input + Browse (e.g., lesson plan, quiz, rubric)
   - Audience: text input + Browse (teacher‑facing or student‑facing)
 - Generated prompt reflects the selected Prompt language.
-- Optional: "Send to ChatGPT" button that submits the generated prompt to OpenAI and displays the response (when configured with an API key).
+- Optional: AI send (unified): Generate prompt then use a single "Send to AI" button with provider select (OpenAI or local Ollama) to fetch an inline response (when configured).

 Install
 1. Place this folder under Moodle at `blocks/aipromptgen`.